kasper-piskorski/docs/pages/documentation/3-graql/graql-templating.md

     }
 ```

 When iterating over a map as in Example 3, you are allowed to use the "enhanced" for syntax.
 In this loop, it is not required to provide the item name.
-The properties within the `do` block context are inferred to be the first level children of tbe property in the `for` statement.
+The properties within the `do` block context are inferred to be the first level children of the property in the `for` statement.

-Example 5: doubly nested `for`
+Example 5: doubly nested `for`:

 ```graql-template
 for (people) do {
 insert $x isa person has name <name>;